working-group-two/engineering-blog/pages/blog/_posts/2020-03-30-catch-imsi-from-vowifi-session.md

 ### Security implications
-The IMSI is a secret identifier stored on the sim and can be exploited in many ways once known and bound to sim so changing UE will not help.
+The IMSI is a secret identifier stored on the sim and can be exploited in many ways once known.
+It is bound to the sim, so changing UE will not help.

 Examples:
 * Locating user (UE)